MisterMelDev/QuickCraft/README.md

 # QuickCraft
-In develeopment.
-Minecraft Minigame.
-Craft the items as fast as possbile!
+QuickCraft is a Minecraft minigame in which you have to craft a randomly generated item as fast as possible.
+Its currently in develeopment and in a non-working state.
+Soon to be published on Spigot & Bukkit.